jbman73175/Theopedia/README.md

-*Theopedia* is a community-driven online encyclopedia of biblical Christianity.
+#Theopedia is a community-driven encyclopedia of biblical Christianity.

 ##What is our vision?